 For the years up to 2002, solid fuel consumption was mainly related to the consumption of coke and small amount of lignite.
-From 2012 the fuel consumption and relevant emission factors refers only to coal.
+From 2012 the fuel consumption and relevant emission factors refers only to anthracite.

 Biomass includes fuel consumption of steam wood and biogas from food industrial residual.
-The $CH_4$ implied emission factor time series is driven by the mix of these fuels.
-In this sector emissions are prevalently from biogas from food industrial residual, with an EF of $CH_4$ equal to 153 kg/TJ, while in the other manufacturing industries biomass refers to wood and similar with an EF of $CH_4$ equal to 30 kg/TJ.
+The CH_4 implied emission factor time series is driven by the mix of these fuels.
+In this sector emissions are prevalently from biogas from food industrial residual, with an EF of CH_4 equal to 153 kg/TJ, while in the other manufacturing industries biomass refers to wood and similar with an emission factor for CH_4 equal to 30 kg/TJ.